EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/07-Software Proposal.md

 ![secondary section](image/FertilizerSoftware.png){style="max-height:300px;"}
 **Figure 2:** Second half of the Activity Diagram

-For closer inspection of the three sections of the Activity Diagram please visit the ["Software Proposal Appendix"]() page in the appendix.
+For closer inspection of the three sections of the main Activity Diagram please visit the ["Software Proposal Appendix"](https://egr304-2025-f-102.github.io/Appendix/App-Software-prop/) page in the appendix.
 <!--
 ## Research Question